chittaro/ten_month/README.md

 Nahhhhh jkjk I'm not gonna make you do all that.
 My amazing multi-talented girlfriend already got too much on her plate (you got away with it this time...)

-Instead, I wanted to take this time to share 10 things that I have really loved about these past 10 months.
+Instead, I wanted to take this time to share 10 things that I have quite enjoyed about these past 10 months.

+* Paddle board up north
+* Jumping into ledge
+* Scootering home from pride parade poke bowls
+* Ubering to your house from mine for unspecified reasons..
+* (?)
+Mutual lab attendance
+* Getting way to drunk at Skeeps for nasty nine
+* Watching TikToks with bloody rufied ava nose
+*

+(ALSO 10 thinks I like about you)
+* Your default dance moves (especially pointer fingies)
+*

 ## Command Line Interface